amaliaskilton/flibl/README.md

 You can check tier and type attributes in the Tier and Type menus.

-The [sample ELAN file](/example_eaf/YDN_202001_a_1.1_redacted.eaf) in this documentation can be used as a template for formatting your ELAN file.
+The [sample ELAN files](/example_eafs_and_configs) in this documentation can be used as templates for formatting your ELAN file.
 When converting files previously created, it is easy to overlook these steps.
 We recommend making an ELAN template that conforms to these specifications.

-As of August, 2024, we are running into issues with non-ASCII characters and conversions across different platforms.
+As of August 2024, we are running into issues with converting EAFs that contain non-ASCII characters, specifically non-ASCII characters with combining diacritics, on Windows.
 We are actively working on this issue.

 ### What if you have the translations in time-aligned tiers?